OpenMx/OpenMx/docs/source/DefinitionMeans_Path.rst

     omxCheckCloseEnough(ObsMeansGroup1,as.vector(Mu+beta),.001)
     omxCheckCloseEnough(ObsMeansGroup2,as.vector(Mu),.001)

 These models may also be specified using matrices instead of paths.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Matrix.html#definitionmeans-matrix-specification>`_ for matrix specification of these models.
+See :ref:`definitionmeans-matrix-specification` for matrix specification of these models.